kalleknast/BindingAffinity/README.md

 # BindingAffinity
-Implementation and comparison of a few models predicting the binding affinity between a small molecule (i.e. a drug) and a protein.
+Exploring deep learning for predicting the binding affinity between a small molecule (i.e. a drug) and a protein.
 The models are fitted on the [Kiba dataset](https://pubs.acs.org/doi/10.1021/ci400709d).

 ## Introduction

+### Performance evaluation

+#### Data partitioning
+The [Kiba dataset](https://pubs.acs.org/doi/10.1021/ci400709d) is made up of drug-protein pairs labelled with an experimentally measured binding affinity (numerical).
+The Kiba dataset has 2 068 unique drugs, 229 proteins and 98 545 drug-protein pairs.
+Thus, each drug (and protein) occurs in multiple different pairs.
+This suggests three different ways of partitioning the data.
+1) split on pairs, where each pair is considered unique, and the data is split by pairs (this is done in [DeepDTA](https://arxiv.org/abs/1801.10193) and [BERT-GCN](https://openreview.net/pdf?id=Zqf6RGp5lqf)).
+This results in the same drugs (and proteins) occurring in both partitions.
+2) split on drugs, where the data is split on the unique drugs so that only proteins occur in both partitions, not drugs.
+3) split on proteins, where the data is split on the unique proteins so that only drugs occur in both partitions, not drugs.
+Splitting on unique drugs and proteins is not feasible since it requires excluding all pairs made up of a drug from one partition and a protein from the other (thus losing a lot of data).

 ### DeepDTA
 The DeepDTA model is presented in [DeepDTA: Deep Drug-Target Binding Affinity Prediction](https://arxiv.org/abs/1801.10193).
 The original code is available [here](https://github.com/hkmztrk/DeepDTA).

+### MT-DTI
+The code is available [here](https://github.com/deargen/mt-dti).

 ### BERT-GCN
 The paper [Modelling Drug-Target Binding Affinity using a BERT based Graph Neural network](https://openreview.net/pdf?id=Zqf6RGp5lqf) by Lennox, Robertson and Devereux presents a graph convolutional neural network (GCN) trained to predict the binding affinity of drugs to proteins.
 Their model takes as input BERT-embedded protein sequences and drug molecules.
 This combination of BERT embeddings and a graph network is relatively novel, and the model achieves (at publication) state-of-the-art results.
 However, the paper leaves many technical details unspecified, and no code is provided.
 Thus, the goal is the implement the GCN and replicate the results from the paper.